This site contains affiliate ads (including Amazon Associates).

 utasuky

-“Coconut” is also called “coconut” in Japan.
+“Palm fruit” is also called “Yashi no mi” in Japan.

 It was a time when knowledge of foreign countries was scarce.
 And the Japanese, surrounded by the sea, are thought to have long felt a romantic sense of “what kind of world there is outside the sea.
 This is probably the reason why people still refer to foreign countries as “kaigai,” which means “outside the sea.
-SHIMAZAKI_Touson, a well-known literary giant of the Meiji period, was inspired to write these lyrics by a palm tree that had drifted ashore on a journey across the sea.
+SHIMAZAKI Touson, a well-known literary giant of the Meiji period, was inspired to write these lyrics by a palm tree that had drifted ashore on a journey across the sea.
 He said to YANAGITA, “Give me the story.
 Don’t tell anyone.

 The beautiful poem and melody, written in “Japanese for literature,” which is not used today, has been selected as one of the “100 Best Japanese Songs.